-Trust is an important component to any doctor-patient relationship; however, unfortunately, medical professionals can make errors.
-According to a study by Johns Hopkins Medicine, medical error is a leading cause of injury and death in the U.S. If you or your loved one has been injured through medical malpractice, contact Hale & Monico in Chicago or New York as soon as possible.
+Trust is an important component of any doctor-patient relationship; however, unfortunately, medical professionals can make errors.
+According to a study by Johns Hopkins Medicine, medical error is a leading cause of injury and death in the U.S. If you or your loved one has been injured through medical malpractice (medmal), contact Hale & Monico in Chicago as soon as possible.
 We have the knowledge, skills, and resources to effectively pursue your claim for compensation.

 Why Choose Hale & Monico?

 - We are dedicated to assisting our clients in any way we can.
 We offer a free consultation with no obligation, and we will visit you at home, in the hospital, or whatever location is convenient for you.